-Thinking of studying a Certificate 3 in Individual Support, but not sure where the qualification could take you?
+Thinking of studying a Certificate III in Individual Support, but not sure where the qualification could take you?
 Completing this course will give you the necessary skills to pursue career opportunities as a carer.
-It takes a specialised skillset to provide a high standard of support to vulnerable members of the community.
+It takes a special kind of person to be a carer: one with compassion, patience, and empathy.
+While these personality traits are perfectly suited to a career as a carer, they need to be coupled with the right qualification to competently provide person-centred support.

 To ensure graduates have the level of education needed to create individualised support plans, the course covers several key learning areas related to caring for the elderly and people with disabilities.
-If you think your attitude and work ethic would be suited to a career as a carer, this article will help you map out the possible career outcomes you could access with a Certificate III in Individual Support.
+If you’re considering enrolling in a Certificate III in Individual Support with MyPath Education, you might be interested to know what the course entails and how past students have succeeded in securing employment in the industry.

 Aged Care Support Worker